On complexity of restricted fragments of Decision DNNF: The effect of structuredness on Decision dnnf

 \begin{theorem} A \textsc{cnf} $\varphi$ of primal treewidth at most $k$ can be represented as a structured decision \textsc{dnnf} of size at most $2^k \cdot |\varphi|$. \end{theorem}

-Yet the model is quite restrictive and can be easily 'fooled' into being \textsc{xp}-sized even with one long clause.
+Yet the model is quite restrictive and can be easily `fooled' into being \textsc{xp}-sized even with one long clause.
 In particular, the following has been established in \cite{dnnf2017}. \begin{theorem} Let $G$ be a graph without isolated vertices.
-Let $\varphi^*(G)$ be a \textsc{cnf} obtained from $\varphi(G)$ by adding a single clause $\neg V$.
-Then the size of structured Decision \textsc{dnnf} representing $\varphi^*(G)$ is at least $\Omega(\textsc{fbdd}(G))$.
+Let $\varphi^*(G)$ be the \textsc{cnf} obtained from $\varphi(G)$ by adding a single clause $\neg V(G)=\{\neg v| v \in V(G)\}$.
+Then the size of structured Decision \textsc{dnnf} representing $\varphi^*(G)$ is at least $\Omega(\textsc{fbdd}(\varphi(G)))$.

-In particular, there is an infinite set of positive integers $k$ for each of them there is a class ${\bf G}_k$ of graphs of treewidth at most $k$ (and hence the $itw(\varphi^*(G)) \leq k+1$) and the structured Decision \textsc{dnnf} representation being of size at least. $n^{\Omega(k)}$ where $n=|V(G)|$. \end{theorem}
+In particular, there is an infinite set of positive integers $k$ for each of them there is a class ${\bf G}_k$ of graphs of treewidth at most $k$ (and hence the $itw(\varphi^*(G)) \leq k+1$) and the structured Decision \textsc{dnnf} representation of $\varphi^*(G)$ being of size at least. $n^{\Omega(k)}$ where $n=|V(G)|$. \end{theorem}

-In order to get an additional insight into the ability of $\wedge_d$-\textsc{dnnf} to efficiently represent \textsc{cnf}s of bounded incidence treewidth, we introduce an alternative definition of structuredness, this time based on $\wedge_d$-\textsc{fbdd}.
+In order to get an additional insight into the ability of $\wedge_d$-\textsc{fbdd} to efficiently represent \textsc{cnf}s of bounded incidence treewidth, we introduce an alternative definition of structuredness, this time based on $\wedge_d$-\textsc{fbdd}.

-\begin{definition} A $\wedge_d$-\textsc{fbdd} $B$ \emph{respects} a \emph{vtree} $VT$ if each $\wedge_d$ node of $B$ respects $VT$.
-That is, unlike in the case of the 'proper' structuredness, we do not impose any restrictions on the decision nodes of $B$.
+\begin{definition} A $\wedge_d$-\textsc{fbdd} $B$ \emph{respects} a \emph{vtree} $VT$ if each $\wedge_d$-node of $B$ respects $VT$.
+That is, unlike in the case of the `proper' structuredness, we do not impose any restrictions on the decision nodes of $B$.
 We say that $B$ is \emph{structured} if $B$ respects a \emph{vtree} $VT$. \end{definition}

-A structured $\wedge_d$ \textsc{fbdd} is a generalization of \textsc{fbdd} as it does not impose any restriction on a $\wedge_d$-\textsc{fbdd} in the absence of $\wedge_d$ nodes.
-As a result the property of efficient conjunction held for structured \textsc{dnnf} does not hold structured $\wedge_d$-\textsc{fbdd}s.
+\begin{remark} Note that, even though Decision \textsc{dnnf} and $\wedge_d$-\textsc{fbdd} are the same model, their structured versions are not.
+In particular, a structured $\wedge_d$-\textsc{fbdd} is a generalization of \textsc{fbdd} as it does not impose any restriction on a $\wedge_d$-\textsc{fbdd} in the absence of $\wedge_d$ nodes.
+As a result the property of efficient conjunction held for structured \textsc{dnnf} does not hold for structured $\wedge_d$-\textsc{fbdd}s. \end{remark}